metacpan/metacpan-cpan-extracted/distros/J/JSON-Relaxed/README.md

 - Hash keys without values

   JSON::Relaxed supports object keys without a specified value.
   In that case the hash element is simply assigned the undefined value.

   In the following example, a is assigned 1, and b is assigned undef:

       { a:1, b }

+- Implied outer hash braces

+  If the input starts with a hash key, the outer braces are implied.
+  The following are identical

+      a : 1
+      b : 2

+      { a : 1, b : 2 }

+- Optional colon for hash-valued keys

+  If a key is associated with a hash value, the colon may be left out.
+  The following are identical

+      a { b : 1 }

+      a : { b : 1 }

+- Combined hash keys

+  Multiple levels of keys, separated by periods.
+  The following are identical

+      a.b.c : 1

+      a : { b : { c : 1 } }

+  This even works for arrays, but can be tricky:

+      a.2.c : 1

+      a [ null, null, { c : 1 } ]

+  But

+      a.2.c : 1
+      a.1.d : 2

+      a [ null, { d : 2 }, { c : 1 } ]

 - String continuation

   Long strings can be split over multiple lines by putting a backslash at the end of the line:

       "this is a " \
       "long string"

   Note that this is different from

       "this is a \
       long string"

     which **embeds** the newline into the string.

 - Extended Unicode escapes

   Unicode escapes in strings may contain an arbitrary number of hexadecimal digits enclosed in braces:

       \u{1d10e}

     This eliminates the need to use [surrogates](https://unicode.org/faq/utf_bom.html#utf16-2) to obtain the same character:

       \uD834\uDD0E

 # SUBROUTINES